specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/remote-scope.md

 Choosing the ideal remote scope type might require some considerations.
 This section helps to make the right choice.
 Nevertheless the chosen remote scope type can be changed later, with minimal efforts and impact on the synchronized Test Cases.
 (If you change the remote scope type, make sure you perform a full (unfiltered) *push* synchronization so that the remote scope is established.)

-* As a general default recommendation, we suggest to choose the `managedQuery` remote scope type, because that is the easiest to configure and works optimal in the most situations.
+* As a general **default recommendation**, we suggest to choose the `managedQuery` remote scope type, because that is the easiest to configure and works optimal in the most situations.
 * If your configuration needs to be **backwards compatible** with SpecSync v3.4 or earlier (e.g. other processes depend on a single Test Suite containing all synchronized Test Cases) or you would like to **delay the decision** after migrating to v5, you should choose the `testSuite` remote scope type, because that is a compatibly direct replacement of the remote scopes configured with `remote/testSuite` earlier.
 The [Upgrade configuration wizard](../general-features/configuration-wizards.md#upgrade-wizard) can be used to upgrade the old setting to a `testSuite` remote scope.
 * If you often need to **construct Azure DevOps queries** that list Test Cases synchronized from a particular SpecSync configuration (e.g. make a query that lists all synchronized Test Cases from the synchronized backend tests that are in "Design" state), you should consider the `tag` remote scope type, because you can use the added tags in Azure DevOps queries.
 * If you often use SpecSync to **create local test cases** (scenarios) **from Test Cases** manually created in Azure DevOps using the [*pull* command](../pull-features/two-way-synchronization.md#creating-new-scenarios-from-test-cases), you should consider `tag` or `testSuite` remote scope types, because with these you can add Test Cases to the remote scope manually in Azure DevOps.
 (For other remote scope types, you can still use the [alternative workflow](../pull-features/two-way-synchronization.md#alternative-workflow-for-creating-new-scenarios-from-test-cases).)